The cohortextractor action

 study-definition option, like this:

 generate_study_cohort run: cohortextractor:latest generate_cohort --study-definition study_definition_cohort2 --output-format=csv.gz outputs: highly_sensitive: data: output/input_cohort2.csv.gz ### This file is produced in compressed format.
-If using Stata you may need to remove the --output-format option and ### the .gz file extension to produce an uncompressed CSV instead.

 You can change the location of the outputted